Skip to main content

 Read Article

-Dam rehabilitation crew on steel scaffolding performing high-pressure water jet surface preparation on a concrete gravity dam face at golden hour, with visible repair patches of different ages showing the patchwork history of concrete maintenance interventions
+Concrete repair crew in hi-vis on multi-level steel scaffolding performing surface preparation on a gravity dam face at golden hour, with visible repair patches of different ages illustrating dam rehabilitation and concrete maintenance over decades

 Technical Brief